benwig/gameBuilder/author-cheatsheet.md

 In addition, Frames may have any combination of these optional attributes:

 - **text2**: *string* - text which will be displayed to the player when they revisit the frame.
+- **image**: *string* - filename (including file extension) of an image from the media/images/ directory.
+Image will be displayed to the user while the Frame is being viewed.
+- **coordinates**: *string* - either a two numbers separated by a space ("10 20"), representing x+y coordinates, or a reference to named coordinates from the coordinates.JSON file.
+Will be used to update the player's location on the map.
+- **info**: *string* - text which will appear, initially hidden behind an 'info' button, giving players contextual information related to the Frame.

 See also the [list of attributes](#shared-attributes-for-frames--options) which can be applied to Frame or Option.